 Chemotherapy for Lung Cancer

-Chemotherapy uses anti-cancer drugs to kill cancer cells.
-Many lung cancer patients will receive chemotherapy treatment.
-Doctors may also prescribe additional types of treatment, such as surgery and radiation therapy, for patients to receive alongside chemotherapy.
+Chemotherapy uses anti-cancer drugs to kill lung cancer cells and reduce the size of tumors.
+Many lung cancer patients receive chemotherapy treatment, typically as part of a larger treatment plan for best results.
 Learn more about chemotherapy for lung cancer, what to expect from treatment, and more.

 How Lung Cancer Chemotherapy Is Used

 Chemotherapy is an incredibly versatile treatment for lung cancer patients in both early stages and in advanced stages.
-However, some may be concerned about the cost of treatment.
+However, some may be concerned about the cost of chemotherapy.

 - Understand risk factors